 At Duke, some of the mathematical physics studied is related to geometric ideas.
 For example, Hubert Bray uses geometric tools like minimal surfaces and harmonic functions to study gravity, black holes, and the curvature of spacetime.
 He is also interested in dark matter, which makes up most of the mass of galaxies, and which could just as reasonably be called the "large scale unexplained curvature of the universe."

 As well as differential geometry, the subject of algebraic geometry now has many applications in mathematical physics.
-Paul Aspinwall is a string theorist who specializes in using techniques from algebraic geometry to study the higher-dimensional spaces that abound in the subject.
-This includes the subject of compactification, which makes the ten-dimensional universe, predicted by string theory, appear to us as a four dimensional spacetime.
+Paul Aspinwall is a string theorist who wields algebraic geometry to study the higher-dimensional spaces (and their compactification to the more familiar four dimensional spacetimes) which are string theories candidates for the physical universe.

 Mark Stern employs geometry and partial differential equations to study Yang Mills theory, which is both the mathematical model describing the fundamental nuclear forces and a major tool of geometry and topology.